How to Eliminate Aiptasia Naturally: The Aiptasia Hit Squad

 - Can Potentially nip coral polyps

-- Combination of shyness and camouflage may mean you won't see them often
+- A combination of shyness and camouflage may mean you won't see them often

-- May take a bit to get comfortable before eating aiptasia
+- It may take a little bit to get comfortable before eating Aiptasia

-Once in your tank for a few days, the nudibranchs will lay eggs and a week or two after they hatch the babies will begin to feast on the aiptasia as well.
-One thing that makes aiptasia so difficult to deal with is that they will hide and multiply when they feel threatened.
-Forunately these baby nudibranchs are microscopic and can follow the nems wherever they go making them expert exterminators.
+Once in your tank for a few days, the nudibranchs will lay eggs, and a week or two after they hatch the babies will begin to feast on the Aiptasia as well.
+One thing that makes Aiptasia so difficult to deal with is that they will hide and multiply when they feel threatened.
+Fortunately, these baby nudibranchs are microscopic and can follow the anemones wherever they go making them expert exterminators.

-As berghia only eat aiptasia so unforunately once their food supply is gone, they will starve to death over time.
-If you are able to find them and remove them forom your tank, its always a great option to pass them onto a fellow reefer who is also dealing with aiptasia problems.
-These little guys can get pretty expensive, especially when dealing with larger tanks so its always great to pay it forward to other hobbyists.
+Berghia only eat Aiptasia, so unfortunately once their food supply is gone, they will starve to death over time.
+If you are able to find them and remove them from your tank, it's always a great option to pass them onto a fellow reefer who is also dealing with Aiptasia problems.
+These little guys can get pretty expensive, especially when dealing with larger tanks so it's always great to pay it forward to other hobbyists.

 - Very small so they are a great option for any tank size